redgoldlace/website/website/content/pages/about.md

 ## Find me
 - on [GitHub](https://github.com/kaylynn234).
 I don't publish repositories here often.
-- on [Twitter](https://twitter.com/KaylynnMorgan2).
-This is where most of my ramblings go.
+- on [Bluesky](https://bsky.app/profile/kaylynn.gay) and formerly [Twitter](https://twitter.com/KaylynnMorgan2).
+This is
+  where most of my ramblings go.
-- via [Email](mailto:mkaylynn7@gmail.com).
+- via [Email](mailto:kaylynn@kaylynn.gay).
 I'm very bad at checking this.
 - on Discord as `_kaylynn` - make sure you remember the underscore!
 Feel free to just send a friend request.
 I don't bite!

 ## Interests & hobbies